-- (a) in relation to public recreation and the physical, cultural, social and intellectual welfare or development of individual members of the public, and - (b) in relation to purposes for which a lease, licence or other estate may be granted in respect of the land (other than the provision of public utilities and works associated with or ancillary to public utilities).
+(a) in relation to public recreation and the physical, cultural, social and intellectual welfare or development of individual members of the public, and

-Guidelines for categorisat ion and

-application to the General Crown

-Reserves

-Core objectives for management

-Application

-The General Community Use categorisation applies to the footprint of the Walter Burley Griffin Incinerator (Glebe Foreshore Walk East) and Franklyn Park Community Space (Glebe).
+Guidelines for categorisation and application to the General Crown Reserves Core objectives for management 102-105 for categorisation as a natural area, a (b) in relation to purposes for which a lease, licence or other estate may be granted in respect of the land (other than the provision of public utilities and works associated with or ancillary to public utilities).
+Application The General Community Use categorisation applies to the footprint of the Walter Burley Griffin Incinerator (Glebe Foreshore Walk East) and Franklyn Park Community Space (Glebe).
 The categorisation enables these facilities to be leased/licenced for complementary commercial, social and community uses.
 An exception to this is the Andrew (Boy) Charlton Pool Crown reserve which remains inaccessible to the public.
 This categorisation will enable the land to be leased/licenced to foreshore authorities who may require access.